333 Cedar Street, Sterling Hall of Medicine (Beaumont Room, 2nd Floor)

 2:30 p.m. to 4:00 p.m. - The Program Director, Dr. Mark Siegel, will be available to answer your questions during this time.
 Additional faculty will arrive at varying times when they have finished interviewing applicants.
 The time you complete your day varies depending upon your individualized interview schedule, but most interviewees conclude their day by 4:00 p.m.
 You are welcome to stay and congregate for the afternoon with faculty to ensure that all your questions have been answered before you leave.

-As you progress through your interview season we hope you will consider us a resource in addition to the Chief Residents, the Program Director and Associate Program Directors.
-Although we work closely with the administration during the interview season your questions and comments are confidential and the residents involved in this Committee do not participate in the applicant selection process.
+As you progress through your interview season, we hope you will consider us a resource in addition to the Chief Residents, Associate Program Directors and the Program Director.
+While we work closely with the administration during the interview season, your questions and comments are confidential and the residents involved in the YWC do not participate in the application selection process.

-We have an email forum to help answer your questions and connect you with residents in our program.
-Please feel free to email email@example.com with any questions that come up during your interview season and Match process, or if you would simply like to meet more residents after your interview.
-We always have someone on-call to answer emails, and are determined to get back to you within 24-48 hours.
-We hope that this provides a meaningful way for you to learn more about what it is like to be a resident at Yale-New Haven Hospital, and about the culture of the Yale Internal Medicine Traditional Residency Program.
+Please feel free to email email@example.com with any questions that come up during your interview season and match process, or if you would simply like to meet more residents after your interview.
+We always have someone on call to answer emails, and are determined to get back to you within 48 hours.
+We will also be hosting a webinar in January (date TBD) featuring a panel of current residents to answer any and all questions you may have regarding residency here.
+We hope that this provides a meaningful way for you to learn more about what it is like to be a resident at Yale-New Haven Hospital, about the culture of the Yale Internal Medicine Traditional Residency Program, and what it is like to live here in New England.

 We wish you a wonderful interview season, and look forward to hearing from you soon!